Dan-DH/pinata/README.md

 - Correctly guessed letters appear in the target word.
 - Incorrectly guessed words appear below the input field and add another piece to the piñata's image.
 - On victory or loss, the answer reveals itself with a little animation.
-- On victory, a happy llama appears doing a little dance.
+- On victory, the llama does a little dance.

 ### Time frame